 Veterans, seniors, vulnerable youth, men and women recovering from addiction/PTSD, and health care workers healing from the front lines of the pandemic.

-Carlisle Academy operates out of Spring Creek Farm, a 150 acre working crop and livestock farm, comprised of hayfields, pastures and an active wood lot.
-The Working Farmscape Program is designed for a small group of Veterans to attend three Saturday workshops each in the Spring, Summer, and Fall to gain exposure to the everyday management of a working farm.
+Carlisle Academy operates out of Spring Creek Farm, a 150-acre working crop and livestock farm, comprised of hayfields, pastures and an active wood lot.
+The Working Farmscape Program is designed for a small group (up to 6) to attend weekend workshops, as scheduled throughout the year, to gain exposure to the everyday management of a working farm.
 Holistic and regenerative farming using tractor and draft horse-power provides viable agricultural models and helps us connect to the land and one another in a purposeful, authentic way.
-Over the course of a 5-hour workshop, participants will have the opportunity to help harvest hay, spread compost, rotationally graze sheep, perform numerous maintenance tasks, and extract fire and pulpwood from our woodlot.
+Over the course of the day, and depending upon the season, participants will have the opportunity to help harvest hay, spread compost, rotationally graze sheep, perform numerous maintenance tasks, and extract fire and pulpwood from our woodlot.
 Participants also receive ground-based education in livestock handling to better understand animal temperament, non-verbal communication, and trust.
-This is a sponsored program and is tuition-free for both active duty military and Veterans.
-Space is limited.
+All dates are posted on the Carlisle calendar.

 For more information, contact the office at 207-985-0374, or email your inquiry to email@example.com.